Frequently Asked Questions

 Kick-started in 2017, the SDG Lab is a multi-stakeholder initiative that contributes to implementing the 2030 Agenda and its 17 Goals.
 The SDG Lab supports actors based in International Geneva and beyond in further leveraging development expertise and knowledge into policy, practice, and action.

 The SDG Lab provides an open and neutral space to connect, share ideas, amplify impactful SDG practices, and co-create and test solutions.
 We encourage collaboration and experimentation with different approaches to address today’s complex development challenges—and we value risk-taking initiatives and learning from failure.

-Led by UN Geneva, the SDG Lab is supported by the Governments of Switzerland, China and Nigeria, the University of Geneva, and the International Institute for Sustainable Development (IISD).
+Led by UN Geneva, the SDG Lab is supported by the Governments of Switzerland and the Russian Federation (through the UN JPO Programme), and the International Institute for Sustainable Development (IISD).

 The SDG Lab works with a diverse ecosystem of Geneva-based actors that are focused on accelerating results for the 2030 Agenda.
 The ecosystem includes UN agencies, funds and programmes, other intergovernmental organizations, member States, civil society, NGOs, academia, and the private sector.

 The Geneva SDG Community engages collaboratively with the intention of making their expertise accessible to countries and communities who are implementing the SDGs.
 Acting as a conduit, the SDG Lab nurtures the ecosystem by providing a launch pad for different organizations to co-create and form unexpected partnerships right here, in International Geneva.

 The SDG Lab has quickly gained momentum as a recognized SDG hub in International Geneva and beyond.
 It has become known as a space that incubates partnerships and promotes different and new ways to collaborate in support of implementing the SDGs.